susmigo1210/MyResume/resume/Govardhan_Ummadisetty_CV.typ

 #one-col-entry(
   content: [
-    #[*Bug Report Extractor*]
+    #strong[Bug Report Extractor]

     #v(-design-text-leading)
-    #v(design-highlights-top-margin);#highlights([Created with Python, which parses the raw bug report and generates a new file with device details like build info, a list of packages with version names, and version code in a pretty tabular format.],)
+    #v(design-highlights-top-margin);#highlights([Created with #strong[Python], which parses the raw bug report and generates a new file with device details like build info, a list of packages with version names, and version code in a pretty tabular format.],)
   ],
 )